creationix/howtonode.org/articles/bogart-couchdb.markdown

 Date: Wed Sept 14 2011 09:50:00 GMT+0000 (UTC)
 Node: v0.4.11

+Update: By request I have posted a [gist of the app.js](https://gist.github.com/1232272) using *MongoDB* instead of *CouchDB*.
+This gist also serves as a beginning example for how to use non-promise-based APIs with bogart.

 In this article, you will learn how to use Bogart and CouchDB to create a minimal blogging engine.
 The Express with MongoDB article was a huge hit.
 This article has similar goals but shows a different way of using Node.JS.